 I strongly remember seeing 4D Man’s trailer when my parents took me to Journey to the Center of the Earth early in 1960, on my eighth birthday.
 4D’s premise became the source of many a playground argument: when Scott enters 4D, does he retain his mass?
 If gravity still affects him, why doesn’t he immediately fall to the center of the earth?
 If not, why doesn’t he float up off the floor?
 Ah, the great debates of the third grade.
 The kid with the goriest explanation invariably won.

 Somebody really cared: KL Studio Classics Blu-ray of 4D Man puts Jack Harris’s movie back in the pink.
-Holders of the old (2000) DVD need not doubt that this in an improvement as the new disc is so much better, there is really no comparison.
+Holders of the old (2000) DVD need not have doubts, as the new disc is so much better, there is really no comparison.
 The bright 4K scan brightens up everything and improves the show where it needs it most — the opticals are much less grainy and the matte lines less obtrusive.
 I was too young to remember it clearly on a screen, but it never looked this good on TV or cable broadcasts.
 Yes, the colors can be harsh and uneven, but cameraman Theodore Pahle’s lighting is well done for the suspense scenes.
 The widescreen framing vindicates some of ‘Shorty’ Yeaworth’s directing choices as well.
 The scenes in the open greenery have a nice feeling of color and space, and the setup in the lab — the elevated control room, the concrete block reactor — works quite well.
 Kino’s encoding starts off with a Warners logo and fanfare — which for me was a head-scratcher, until Gary Teetzel said that a German poster shows a Warners logo.

 Kino cared about the extras as well — we get two commentaries and a friendly video interview with Jack H. Harris (who passed away just two years ago).
 I expected Harris to be more coarse, but he comes off as charming; he describes setting up the insurance policy so that he could put a flyer on posters offering to pay a million dollars to anybody who can duplicate what’s seen in the movie.
 Lee Meriwether sits for an interview as well, and we love her right from the start.
 She’s open and candid about the working situation on 4D Man, when everybody lived out at the Valley Forge compound during filming.
 She has kind words for Jack Harris as well.

-Weighing in with a thoughtful stream of information and insights is second commentator Richard Harland Smith, who seems to have all the usual facts at his disposal plus plenty of background on the major players.
+Weighing in with a thoughtful stream of information and insights is second commentator Richard Harland Smith, who has all the usual facts at his disposal plus plenty of background on the major players.
 The unusual Valley Forge Studio was built in the 1950s to use film to spread faith.
 Having experience in the New York stage scene, Smith imparts a wealth of information on the actors, along with extra detail for Yeaworth’s stock company, several of which are familiar from The Blob.
 Smith suggests that the writers may have tried to add a Jack Kerouac flavor to Tony’s initial rootlessness.

 An image gallery and a trailer round out the package.
 Confirmed monster, horror & sci-fi completists will be interested in this release.
-Jack H. Harris’s pictures were so commercially attractive, that he was able to avoid the biggest pitfall for ’50s independents, finding a major distributor without taking a heavy loss.
+Jack H. Harris’s pictures were so commercially attractive that he was able to avoid the biggest pitfall for ’50s independents, finding a major distributor without taking a heavy loss.
 American-International Pictures’ Sam Arkoff specialized in acquiring productions that couldn’t find takers, that had to sell out cheap to pay off their loans.
 Harris’s efforts made the grade AND he retained full title.
 That’s a genuine Hollywood success story.

 Reviewed by Glenn Erickson